karisigurd4/DocumentLab/README.md

 # DocumentLab
 This is a solution for data extraction from documents.
 You pass in an bitmap of the document and a set of queries and you get back your extracted data in structured json.

 Queries are patterns of information in documents that you want to match.
-If DocumentLab can find a match, you can capture any data from a pattern with square brackets.
+If DocumentLab can find a match, you can capture any data from a pattern.
 The queries look like the following,
 * Your document has a label "Customer number:" and a value to the right of it
   * Query: ```CustomerNumber: Text(Customer number) Right [Text];```
   * Match text labels with implicit *starts with* and Levensthein distance 2 comparison